voftec/polkadot-astranet-education/Polkadot Astranet Education/README.md

 ### Learning Modules

 1. Navigate to the "Learn" section
-2. Choose a learning module (Basics, Architecture, PVM, Smart Contracts, or Interoperability)
+2. Choose a learning module (Basics, Architecture, PVM, Smart Contracts, Interoperability, Parachains, or Pallets)
 3. Read the educational content and interact with the examples
 4. Complete quizzes to test your knowledge

+The **Parachains** module lists notable parachains in the Polkadot ecosystem with details about their purposes and smart contract support.

 ### Blockchain Explorer